FreeRTOS/iot-reference-esp32/UseSecurityFeatures.md

 `flash`, we use `encrypted-flash` to flash the board for this step.

 ### 8.3 Upload the binary with the higher version number (created in step 8.1) and create an OTA Update Job
-1. In the navigation pane of the AWS IoT console, choose 'Manage', and then choose 'Jobs'.
+1. In the navigation pane of the AWS IoT console, choose 'Remote actions', and then choose 'Jobs'.
 Choose 'Create a job'.
 2. Next to 'Create a FreeRTOS Over-the-Air (OTA) update job', choose 'Create FreeRTOS OTA update job'.
 Provide a name for the job and click on 'Next'.
 3. You can deploy an OTA update to a single device or a group of devices.